 Today’s best toe-hang mallet putters offer a unique way to stabilize your putting motion.
 Rather than using the straight-back and straight-through approach, the mallet allows golfers to perfect an inside-out motion.

-Our list of the best toe-hang putters utilizes perimeter weighting, a clear alignment aid, outstanding feel, and exceptional forward roll.
+Our list of the best toe-hang putters utilizes perimeter weighting, a clear alignment aid, an excellent feel, and exceptional forward roll.

 Last updated on 2023-09-29.
 The links are affiliate links.
 Product images are served from Amazon Product Advertising API.